Understanding Your Pathology Report After Neoadjuvant Therapy

 Breast cancers treated with neoadjuvant therapy are staged a bit differently than those treated with surgery first.

-Before neoadjuvant therapy begins, the pre-treatment stage of your breast cancer may be determined using imaging (such as mammograms) and findings from a physical exam of the breast.
+Before neoadjuvant therapy begins, the pre-treatment stage of your breast cancer may be done.
+If so, pre-treatment stage is determined using imaging (such as mammograms) and findings from a physical exam of the breast.
 This is called clinical prognostic stage.

 After surgery, the stage of your breast cancer is determined using pathology information from the tissue removed during surgery.
 The pathologic stage after neoadjuvant therapy gives the most information on your prognosis (chances for survival).